 There are two interfaces to control the filter.
 One uses HDF5's generic interface via an array of unsigned int cd_values as is used in H5Pset_filter().
-The other uses HDF5 generic properties added to the dataset creation property list used when the dataset to be compressed is being created.
+The other uses HDF5 unregistered properties.
 You can find examples of writing HDF5 data using both of these interfaces in test_write.c.